manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

    Combinational logic optimisation is needed in a digital circuit design for the following main reasons,
    - To minimise the area and power consumption.
    - Direct
-   - Reducing the number of gates by optimising the boolean logic using K-Map or
+   - Reducing the number of gates by optimising the boolean logic using K-Map.

 ### Constant propogation :
 Consider the following example of a combinational logic network in Figure 3.1a.